 PROGRAMDIR represents the programs

-Program Files on
+Program Files for

-English-language versions of Windows), when MySQL 5.7
+English-language versions of Windows).
+See

 ||The file specified with

 ~ represents the

 current user's home directory (the value of

 SYSCONFDIR represents the directory